aimms/user-guide/aimms-ide/CPLEX/MIP Advanced/CPLEX_MIP_Advanced_-_SubMIP_Node_Limit.rst

 The option sets the number of nodes explored when CPLEX is solving a subMIP of a MIP.
-SubMIPS are described in the section :ref:`CPLEX_SubMIP` .
+SubMIPS are described in the section :ref:`option-CPLEX-submip` .